oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 The controller enables the `/endOfGame` endpoint to get all entries, and the `/mentalStateAverageDamage` endpoint, that returns the damage in each category, in an average by mental state.

+## Test Java Record in the Web Layer

 Download the test dataset from [GitHub](https://github.com/oktadev/okta-java-records-example/blob/main/src/test/resources/stats.json) with HTTPie, and copy it to `src/test/resources/stats.json`:

 ```shell